I copied the following reddit post by Noblepeasant5.

-Those who fail are the ones who moved abroad for a lower cost of living, easy pussy and because they feel they didn't "fit in" in their home nation.
+Those who fail are the ones who moved abroad for a lower cost of living, beautiful women and because they feel they didn’t “fit in” in their home nation.

 Anybody who moves to Latin America on a whim must be careful: it’s too easy to get lazy.
 Chances are you’ll be treated like a rockstar for awhile, like Noblepeasant5 says, but don’t let it go to your head.

 Always be working on self-improvement.
 Go to the gym, learn new skills, and make some money online.

 Know the difference between real life and a vacation and don’t blur the lines.
 That was my mistake on my first solo-trip to Mexico.
 Without any kind of work to do or timeline for my trip, I quickly became wrapped up in drinking, partying and women.

 I wouldn’t go as far as to say I wasted my time, but I will say that those three months were entirely unproductive.

 I failed to better the world, or to better myself.
 I lacked a purpose, and because of that I lacked focus and discipline.

 There’s nothing wrong with wanting to move to Latin America, and don’t let anyone tell you that there is.
 You’ll learn a lot about yourself and about the world.
 But go with a well-defined purpose and goals.
 If you do, you won’t have to worry about what happened to our friend Noblepeasant5.

 Until next time,